Earn a Masters / Post Graduate Diploma in Organic Farming from the comfort of your own home.

-With the exception of several weekend schools and a short study tour, the learning is carried out in the student’s own home or workplace.
+With the exception of several weekend schools and a short study tour, the learning is carried out in the student’s own home, workplace, or suitable location.

 There are eight taught modules providing a range of technical, marketing, management, work experience and professional skills development.
 A study tour is also used to visit a range of organic and conventional farms as well as businesses operating in the organic food supply and distribution chain.

-This module will provide an understanding of methods of crop production for arable and vegetable field crops, with particular reference to organic farming in the UK.
+- Provides an understanding of methods of crop production for arable and vegetable field crops, with particular reference to organic farming in the UK.

-This module will provide an understanding of the role of forage legumes in organic systems and describe grassland management systems that maximise the contribution of legumes.
+- Provides students with an understanding of the role of forage legumes in organic systems and describe grassland management systems that maximise the contribution of legumes.

-MSc project (taken following successful completion of taught modules)
+MSc Project (taken following successful completion of taught modules)

-Provides an opportunity for in-depth individual research on a topic related to organic farming
+- Provides an opportunity for in-depth individual research on a topic related to organic farming.

 Please contact the NOTS office for information on costs and starting date.